jasonsychau/graphql-w-persistent/README.md

 stack runghc demonstration.hs
 ```

-At localhost:3000, the above text box is the GraphQL question box.
-Underneath is area to add or delete database data.
+At localhost:3000, the topmost text box is the GraphQL question box.
+Underneath is an area to add or delete database data.